Buying Vacant Land: Will You Have Water?

 The type of planned development we're talking about here is one where people buy vacant land (rather than commissioning the building of a home from the developer), but the developer sets up a homeowners' association and constructs common areas and infrastructure.
 You then arrange for the building of your own home (subject to the association's architectural guidelines) and connect to the community well, assuming there is one.

 Typically, an association (the homeowners' association in a planned development, or a separate water association in other areas) owns and controls the community well.
-Contact the association and find out:
+Contact the association and inquire as to:

 • How much the connection (or "tap") fee is.